Updated December 21, 20212 min read

-You see, like Shrek (or the Beast or any other don't-judge-a-book-by-its-cover character), long-term disability insurance is scary because it's misunderstood.
+Long-term disability insurance is often misunderstood.
 For example, people hold onto the myth that disability is a low-probability catastrophe from a high-risk activity, like getting paralyzed in a skiing accident.
 But the fact is our risk of disability is twice as high as our risk of early death.
 And most disabilities are caused by illnesses, not accidents.
-Boom.
-Facts.
 And these myths and misconceptions are a key reason why you probably don't have disability insurance.
-So, in honor of disability insurance awareness month (May, in case you didn't know), I'm going to do disability insurance a favor and fact-bomb other myths below:

-Facts: It's tougher to qualify for Social Security disability insurance (SSDI) than it is to get into some top colleges!
-Only 35% of initial Social Security Disability insurance claim applications were accepted in 2012 (compare: the acceptance rate at the University of Michigan is 40%).
-And if you do qualify, the average SSDI payment is just $1,130 a month.
+Fact: It's tougher to qualify for Social Security disability insurance (SSDI) than it is to get into some top colleges!
+Only 35% of initial Social Security Disability insurance claim applications are accepted.
+And if you do qualify, the average SSDI payment is just $1,154.07 a month.

 What about workers' compensation?
 It won't cover you in most cases, since 95% of accidents and illnesses are non-work related.